“Your hair goes through three phases of growth: anagen, catagen, and telogen.”

 Understanding the cycle of hair growth is helpful to understand your personal hair loss or shedding situation.
 There are three phases of hair growth: anagen, catagen, and telogen.

-The anagen phases relates to the time your hair is growing.
+The anagen phase relates to the time your hair is growing.
 This normally lasts between two to eight years – it is in this phase where hair is least likely to fall out.

 The second phase, catagen, lasts around two to three weeks and relates to the time when hair stops growing and moves more into a transitional phase.